RandallDavis/RandallDavis.github.io/_posts/2017-06-14-edge-testing-solution.markdown

 ## Solution

-**_The provider microservice edge should ship along with an intelligent fake that expresses that edge's behaviors.
-The consumer microservice then has unit tests to exercise its non-vanilla interactions with the provider's edge._** There are a few other requirements to make this work, but the idea here is that the expertise of both systems is represented in the consumer microservice's unit tests.
+**_The provider microservice edge should ship along with an intelligent [fake][fake-definition] that expresses that edge's behaviors.
+The consumer microservice should use that fake to exercise its non-vanilla interactions with the provider._** There are a few other requirements to make this work, but the idea here is that the expertise of both systems is represented in the consumer microservice's unit tests.

 ### Provider Edge Fake